eazyliving/fyyd-api/README.md

 #### Description

-Adds OR removes the podcast identified by podcast_id into the collection identified by collection_id.
+Adds OR removes the podcast identified by podcast_id into or from the collection identified by collection_id.
 The collection must be owned by the user identified by the accesstoken.
 The status of the podcast inside this collection toggles.

 If you want to enforce a state without knowing what state the podcast had before, use **force_state**.